The following is an excerpt from Scala IDE

 The default maven plugin does not support Scala out of the box, and the m2eclipse-scala connector must be installed.

 This connector understands the Scala maven plugin and links the compile phase to the Eclipse Scala Builder.

-Install both plugins by adding the Eclipse the following update site:
+Install both plugins by adding the Eclipse the m2eclipse-scala update site.

 Create a New Scala Project

 Check that the Maven and Scala support exists in Eclipse.

 Create a new Scala maven project using a simple Scala project based on an archetype.

 1. Select New > Project > Other and then select Maven Project.

 2. On the next window, search for